 To be considered for the scholarship, students must be (1) enrolled full-time, (2) pursuing an undergraduate or graduate degree in English, and (3) maintaining at least a 3.0 GPA.
 Applications will only be accepted through Academic Works, and each applicant must submit a personal statement.

-English Scholarships are available for Fall 2017 and Spring 2018!
+English Scholarships are available!
 There are some excellent funding opportunities for undergraduates and graduate students.

 To get started, visit ECUAWard at http://ecu.academicworks.com/.
 Sign in with your PirateID and Passphrase.
 You first must complete a general application.